Street Dedication and Acceptance

 8. Board of Supervisors will take appropriate action and if approved, the Mayor has 30 days to sign the legislation.
 Should the Mayor sign the legislation, the Ordinance becomes effective 30 days after his/her signature.

-9. We will be responsible for the maintenance of this new right of way (3) years after the completion date.
+9. Public Works will be responsible for the maintenance of this new right of way (3) years after the completion date.